 Warning Description Configuration data checksum error.
 Using default configuration.
 The checksum of the configuration data is faulty.
 The default configuration is used.
 This message may appear during an upgrade/downgrade of the firmware.
 Check your configuration data and the MICT version being used.
 Then download the configuration to the device once again.
 Configuration invalid.
 Using previous configuration.
 The configuration is invalid.
 The previous configuration is used.
 This message may appear during an upgrade/downgrade.
 Check your configuration data and the MICT version being used.
 Then download the configuration to the device once again.
-Configuration of pickup set number invalid.
-The configuration of the pickup set is invalid.
-Check the configuration of the pickups (see Engine - Pickups - Inputs on page 100).
-Disable secondary diagnostic due to output Anumber/Bnumber.
-Secondary diagnosis disabled due to output Anumber/Bnumber shut off.
+Disable secondary diagnostic due to output Anumber.
+Secondary diagnosis disabled due to output Anumber shut off.
 Check the ignition coil and wiring at the corresponding output.

+Warning Description General warning number .
 General warning number .
-General warning number .
 An undefined warning has occurred.
 If this occurs repeatedly, please contact MOTORTECH.

-Warning Description Incompatible coil parameters received, secondary voltage diagnostics disabled.
+Incompatible coil parameters received, secondary voltage diagnostics disabled.
 Incompatible coil parameters received.
 The secondary voltage diagnostics have been disabled.
 This message may appear during an upgrade/downgrade.
 Check your configuration data and the MICT version being used.
 Then download the configuration to the device once again.
 Invalid coil data received.
 Invalid coil data received.
 This message may appear during an upgrade/downgrade.
 Check your configuration data and the MICT version being used.
 Then download the configuration to the device once again.
 Pickup configuration invalid.
 The pickup configuration is invalid.
 This message may appear during an upgrade/downgrade.
 Check your configuration data and the MICT version being used.
 Then download the configuration to the device once again.
-Power output (x W) exceeded limit (y W) at a supply voltage of z V .
-The power output ($x W$) exceeded warning threshold limit ($y W$) for longer than two minutes at a supply voltage of $z V$.
+Power output (x W) exceeded limit (y W) at a supply voltage of z V. The power output $(x W)$ exceeded warning threshold limit $(y W)$ for longer than two minutes at a supply voltage of $z V$.
 Speed (x RPM) exceeded overspeed limit (y RPM).
 Previous speed was z RPM .
 Speed (x RPM) exceeded overspeed limit (y RPM).
-Previous speed was z RPM (see Engine - Speed Settings on page 97).
+Previous speed was z RPM (see Engine - Pickups on page 91).
 The reason for this may also be an interference coupling on the trigger signal.
-Temperature of device (x °C) exceeded limit (y °C) The temperature of the device (x ° C) exceeded warning threshold limit (y ° C) for more than two minutes.
+Temperature of device (x°C) exceeded limit (y°C) The temperature of the device $(x {}^{\circ}C)$ exceeded warning threshold limit $(y {}^{\circ}C)$ for more than two minutes.
 Ensure that there is sufficient air circulation and/or cooling.